braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/ideas_and_strategies/b2b_data_models.md

 #### Relating business objects to user profiles

-One of your connected source’s tables should include a `user_id` that matches the `external_user_id` set in Braze for your users.
+One of your connected source’s tables should include a `user_id` that matches the `external_id` set in Braze for your users.
 The user profile setup above will use your lead and `contact_id`s as your `external_id`, so you should ensure your `lead/contact` tables include these IDs.